 I love writing.
 I feel alive while exploring truths with my words, attempting to capture a portion of the beauty and complexity of life in the confines of sentences and semi-colons, chapters and characters.

 I love it, but I can also get a little obsessed.

 Recently I’ve been slightly consumed by this project and the puzzle of trying to solve it.
 Everything else has fallen by the wayside: eating, sleeping, human interaction, even going to the bathroom (as much as possible).
 It’s like I’m manic or something.
 My health has been suffering, and perhaps other parts of my life, too.
 (I haven’t been paying enough attention to tell.)

 Is it worth it?
 Part of me is a little afraid of myself right now.
 Maybe I should just drop all this and aim to live a normal life.
 But another part of me feels like that drive is good.

 Don’t all geniuses and successful artists have that?
 Without that, how do you push past the difficulties, disappointments, and the utter frustration of being currently incapable of accomplishing what you aspire to?
 That drive is what pushes people to achieve the impossible!

 I know I just said I was at a crossroads, but honestly I already know what I’m going to choose.
 I’m going to keep writing.
 Whether that means putting aside this story for a time to delve into something new or pouring everything I have into an immediate and aggressive re-write.
 (I’m leaning toward the latter.)

 I am going to solve this puzzle!

 Because, it is worth it to me.
-It’s worth sacrificing a bit of my health (not too much of it––don’t worry, Mom and Dad) to close that gap between what I aspire to be and what I am now.
+It’s worth the frustration and never-endingness of it.
+It’s worth the uncertainty of the goal.
+It’s even worth the sacrifice of a bit of my health (not too much of it, don’t worry, friends and family).
+All of that is worth it to close that gap between what I aspire to be and what I am now.

 Besides, aiming for normalcy would just be way too boring.